 Seacor Holdings Earnings Preview

-Seacor Holdings (NYS: CKH) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
-The company will unveil its latest earnings on Friday.
+Investors braced for a bumpy ride ahead of Seacor Holdings' (NYS: CKH) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
+The company will unveil its latest earnings on Monday.
 Seacor Holdings is in the business of owning, operating, investing in, and marketing equipment, mainly in the offshore oil and gas and marine transportation industries.